jdogresorg/Broadcast-Token-Naming-System/docs/BTNS-420.md

 - The `ORACLE_ADDRESS` option uses the Counterparty oracle system
 - Oracles require BTC to operate, and as such, collect a percentage (%) fee, which is determined by the `broadcast` `fee` value (0.01 = 1%)
 - BTNS Dispensers that use `ORACLE_ADDRESS` pay the oracle the entire percentage (%) fee, at time of dispenser creation
+- Dispenser payment can only trigger up to `25` sub-dispenses (dispenses that trigger additional dispenses)

 ## DIVIDEND command